 Control of secretion- Gonadotropin-releasing hormone (GnRH) from the hypothalamus stimulates FSH release.
-Release of GnRH and FSH is suppressed by estrogens in females and by testosterone in males, through negative feedback systems but no gonadotrop inhibiting hormone.
+The release of GnRH and FSH is suppressed by estrogens in females and by testosterone in males, through negative feedback systems but no gonadotroph inhibiting hormone.

 4. Luteinizing Hormone

-Control of secretion- Secretion of LH, is controlled by gonadotropin releasing hormone (GnRH).
+Control of secretion- The secretion of LH, is controlled by gonadotropin-releasing hormone (GnRH).

 Prolactin (PRL), together with oxytocin(released from the posterior pituitary), initiates and maintains milk production and ejection by the mammary glands.

 Control of secretion The hypothalamus secretes both inhibitory and excitatory hormones that regulate prolactin secretion.
 Prolactin inhibiting hormone (PIH), which is dopamine, inhibits the release of prolactin from the anterior pituitary.
 During pregnancy, the prolactin level rises, stimulated by prolactin releasing hormone (PRH) from the hypothalamus.
 The sucking action of an infant causes a release of PRH.

 6. Adrenocorticotropic Hormone-

 Corticotrophs secrete adrenocorticotropic hormone (ACTH) which controls the production and secretion of cortisol and other glucocorticoids by the cortex of the adrenal glands.

 Control of secretion- Corticotropin-releasing hormone (CRH) from the hypothalamus stimulates the secretion of ACTH by corticotrophs.
 Stress-related stimuli, such as low blood glucose or physical also stimulate the release of ACTH.
 Glucocorticoids inhibit CRH and ACTH release via negative feedback.